samschaf/team_Methylhomies/data/README.md

 filePaths = getGEOSuppFiles("GSE59685")
 filePaths
 ```
-To read file containg the beta values into R the following code was used:
+To read file containingg the beta values into R the following code was used:

 ```{r beta, eval=FALSE}
 GSE59685_betas <- read.csv("~/path/to/file/GSE59685/GSE59685_betas.csv.gz",